-Spring is here, and romance is in the air.
+Spring is almost here, and romance is in the air.
 Spring is the time of renewal, hope, and wedding season!
 Nothing speaks to that feeling quite like the vast array of spring blooms that break forth this time of year.
 With seemingly endless options of beautiful florals, you have your pick of flower possibilities for your special day.

-Bursting with Options
+Florals for a Spring Wedding – Bursting with Options

 Whether your dream bouquet is an assortment of locally handpicked flowers or a made-for-you floral design, there’s no shortage of spring blossoms to choose from.
 Traditional spring flowers are in stock everywhere making them an easy selection for your bouquet, but if you have some non-traditional blossoms in mind you’re not out of luck.
 Florists love variety, and you’ll be able to find what you’re looking for if you shop around.
 To help you decide what florals you want to include for your spring wedding, here are some of our favorite spring flowers: